|

 in the Northern Premier League, able to cross with precision, shoot and

 of course tackle as if his taxi depended on it.
-Phil scored the less well remembered
+Phil

-the solitary strike in the losing replay at Stoke.
+Bangor goal of 1984, the solitary strike in the losing replay at Stoke.

-And one of the men whose pride in wearing the blue
+And one of the men whose pride in

 shirt

-was evident at all times. |
+was evident at all times.

 |